 The hours are flexible as heck.

 Being able to set your own hours is major.
-You’re not tied to normal 9-5 hours, but you can work those 9-5 hours if you want.
+You’re not tied to a normal 9-5 schedule, but you can work those 9-5 hours if you want.

 Now that I’m a full-time freelancer, I hold normal business hours because it makes sense for me.
 Either way, the hours I work are my choice.